alalegre/digitalnest_assessment/README.md

 # Personal Linktree
-A react webpage built for personal use and for DigitalNEST's technical assessment.
-Simple, and responsive.
+A react webpage created using Vite built for personal use and for DigitalNEST's technical assessment.

 ## Features

 ## Quick Start
 ### Clone the repo